SPECIAL REPORT-Into the fog: How Britain lost track of the coronavirus

 The heads of three NHS labs told Reuters otherwise: They said they had waited for Public Health England's evaluation before placing such orders.
 The NHS didn't directly address a question from Reuters about the evaluation of tests by Public Health England.
 It said in a statement that overall policy on testing is set by the government, informed by advice from Public Health England.
 The statement added that "as more reagent supplies became available, NHS-run laboratories were able to increase their capacity to test for COVID-19."

-The bulk of tests for the coronavirus in the early stage of the outbreak was done within Public Health England's own labs.
-A clinical adviser to the government said the agency had been "very centralised" and "made quite clear they are controlling all of the testing."
-At the beginning, "the only game in town was the PHE test," agreed Allan Wilson, president of the Institute of Biomedical Science, which represents NHS laboratory staff.
+The bulk of tests for the coronavirus in the early stage of the outbreak was done within Public Health England's labs.
+A clinical adviser to the government said the agency had been "very centralized" and "made quite clear they are controlling all of the testings."
+In the beginning, "the only game in town was the PHE test," agreed Allan Wilson, president of the Institute of Biomedical Science, which represents NHS laboratory staff.

 In Birmingham, the virus arrived unnoticed.
 Zia Choudhry remembers his father, Mohamed Aslam Wassan, a 67-year-old retired businessman "full of love and full of energy" coming home with a cough on March 15.
 Choudhry lived with his dad and his mother, together with his wife and children, in a house in Lozells, a district of Birmingham.